 The final leg is the shortest part of the trip.
 It takes just under an hour to drive from Toledo to Madrid.
 This gives you a few options.

-I recommend you plan a few days in the city afterwards so you can see everything.
+I recommend you plan at least 3 days in Madrid afterward so you can see everything.
 It’s hard to describe what you should do in one day but it will depend on your preferences.

 For culture vultures, The Prado is one of the most popular art museums in Spain and has several famous pieces in its collection such as David with the head of Goliath by Caravaggio.